 Home detailers or pros looking to minimize the amount of wax they’re slinging about should check out Makita’s 7-inch polisher.
-Not only does this polisher feature a variable speed trigger and adjustable speed ranges, but it also has a soft start for fighting against slinging wax.
+Not only does this polisher feature a variable-speed trigger and adjustable speed ranges, but it also has a soft start.

 DIY detailers looking for the same orbital polisher that the pros use should check out this option from Torq.
 This random orbit polisher adjusts between a low speed of 1,200 OPM for applying wax and 4,200 OPM for fast buffing.
 Speed adjustments come via the thumbwheel mounted on top of the handle for on-the-fly adjustments.